 - a.
 Ensuring submission of market offers and reserve offers as set out in the WESM Rules and in accordance with the WESM timetable and the procedures and requirements set forth in this Dispatch Protocol. - b.
-For scheduled generating units and priority dispatch generating units who are dispatched, generating in accordance with the dispatch schedule communicated and within dispatch conformance the standards set forth in this Market Manual. - c.
+For scheduled generating units and priority dispatch generating units who are dispatched, generating in accordance with the dispatch schedule communicated and within the Dispatch Conformance Standards set forth in this Market Manual. - c.
+For Ancillary Service Providers who are scheduled, ensure reserve schedules are available and respond in accordance with the technical requirements expected for each reserve category and within the Reserve Conformance Standards set forth in this Market Manual. - d.
 Maintaining their respective infrastructure to ensure access to the Market Participant Interface of the MMS.